 Despite wanting to be a mother all of my life, and feeling like it was never going to happen, motherhood actually came with a bit of a bang for me.
 There are a few things I regret doing after having kids.

-I had expected my life to change of course: to become busier, chaotic, messy, exhausting.
+I had expected my life to change of course after being a mother: to become busier, chaotic, messy, exhausting.
 All of those things.

 I quickly resigned myself to sleep being a thing of that past and having such little time to myself in the day time that I had to learn to be productive after hours.